FruitieX/negative_scanner/blog.md

-# Modular print in place 35mm film scanner
+# Modular print in place 35mm film scanner writeup

 I've been building a 35mm film scanner using Lego, and more recently 3D printing.